idiocc/http/documentary/3-extending.md

 The package was designed to be extended with custom assertions which are easily documented for use in tests.
 The only thing required is to import the _Tester_ class, and extend it, following a few simple rules.

 There are 2 parts of the _@contexts/Http_ software: the context and the tester.
 The context is used to start the server, remember the response object as well as to destroy the server.
 The tester is what is returned by the `start/startPlain/listen` methods, and is used to query the server.
-To implement the custom assertions with support for JSDoc, the context need to be extended to include any private methods that could be used by the tester's assertions, but might not have to be part of the _Tester_ API, and then implement those assertions in the tester by calling the private `_addLink` method which will add the action to the promise chain, so that the `await` syntax is available.
+To implement the custom assertions with support for JSDoc, the _HttpContext_ needs to be extended to include any private methods that could be used by the tester's assertions, but might not have to be part of the _Tester_ API, and then implement those assertions in the tester by calling the private `_addLink` method which will add the action to the promise chain, so that the `await` syntax is available.

 <table>
 <tr><th>Implementing Custom Assertions For Cookies</th></tr>
 <!-- block-start -->
 <tr><td>

-%EXAMPLE: example/context/Context%
+%EXAMPLE: example/context/Context, ../../src => @context/http%
 </td></tr>
 <tr><td><md2html>